“What ever you want our community to look like, you need to help shape that.” Wichita Women’s March organizer speaks on equal rights

-The march will then move toward WAVE venue where a rally will be set up later that afternoon where 12 speakers are expeted to share their stories with the public and talk on equal rights.
+The March will then move toward WAVE venue, where a rally will be set up later that afternoon, where 12 speakers are expected to share their stories with the public and talk on equal rights.

 One of the many reasons people will march this year is to raise awareness for topics such as domestic violence, child abuse cases, equal rights, and other social justice issues.